OceaneMichel/SpaceArcadeWeb/README.md

 - Kill the player when he's been blocked at the bottom
   + add spikes at the bottom of the screen ?
  - Change player indicator to been seen through tunnels
+ - Change the vitesse according to the game evolution

 DONE:
 - Player inputs